f-fix/dwimsy/README.md

   - If the active media was chosen from the CLI, generated dynamically, or imported → browsing starts in the Virtual Image Root.
   - If the active media was selected from a subdirectory within `--image-root` → browsing opens directly inside that subdirectory.
 * **Type-to-Navigate**: In TTY mode, typing alphanumeric characters performs in-place substring filtering across filenames.
-* **Seamless Virtual Insertion**: Pressing `<Enter>` selects an image and hot-inserts it into the active transport loop, simulating appropriate door/index pulses to the host retrocomputer without audio dropouts.
+* **Seamless Virtual Insertion**: Pressing `<Enter>` selects an image and hot-inserted it into the active transport loop, simulating appropriate door/index pulses to the host retrocomputer without audio dropouts.

 #### 3. Out-of-Band Import/Export Control Channel & Ephemeral Mode
 * **Ephemeral In-Memory / Crash-Safe Mode (`--ephemeral`)**: Overlays and newly created save media are held strictly in RAM and never written to disk or persistent cache, remaining clean even after sudden termination or power loss.
 Temporary storage uses auto-cleaned scratch directories or RAM.